OctopusDeploy/blog/blog/2020-10/runbook-recommendations-and-best-practices/index.md

  - Runbooks
 ---

 Since the release of runbooks, I've had the chance to create a number of them.
 In doing so, I've learned some lessons I want to share.
-This article will walk through creating a runbook from scratch, and while doing so, I will discuss recommendations and best practices based on those lessons.
+This article will walk through creating a runbook from scratch, and while doing so, I will discuss recommendations.

 ## Defining the problem to solve

 At Octopus Deploy, we use AWS and Azure for our infrastructure.
 In fact, at the time of this writing, the only infrastructure in Brisbane's home office is a Wifi router and a network switch.
 Despite being such heavy cloud users, many of us are running a hypervisor of some kind in our home offices.
-As great as it is to have a domain controller running on Windows 2019 already set up,  it is a different experience standing up one from scratch and using it day-to-day.
+It gives us the opportunity to configure and run permenant VMs such as domain controller and SQL Server to use with Octopus Deploy.
+It's one thing to have someone set it up for you, it's another thing to set it up from scratch.

 The problem to solve: I have a couple of SQL Servers running, and I want to back up several databases on each server to my NAS.

 ## Designing the runbook process

-Now that I have defined the problem, that doesn't mean it is time to start writing scripts or adding Octopus Deploy steps.
-Before doing that, I like to take a moment and answer these questions.
+Defining the problem is the first step.
+After I define the problem my default next step is to add script steps to Octopus Deploy.
+That has backfired on me a number of times.
+Before doing that, I now like to take a moment and answer these questions.

 - What are the use cases and requirements?
 Any gotchas?
 - Has this been tried before?
 If so, what worked and what didn't work?